-It's 2274 and on the surface, it all seems to be an idyllic society.
-Living in a city within an enclosed dome, there is little or no work for humans to perform and inhabitants are free to pursue all of the pleasures of life.
-There is one catch however: your life is limited and when you reach 30, it is terminated in a quasi-religious ceremony known as Carousel.
-Some, known as runners, do try to escape their fate when the time comes and it's the job of Sandmen to track them down and kill them.
-Logan is such a man and with several years before his own termination date, thinks nothing of the job he does.
-Soon after meeting a young woman, Jessica-6, he is ordered to become a runner himself and infiltrate a community outside the dome known as Sanctuary and to destroy it.
-Pursued by his friend Francis, also a Sandman, Logan and Jessica find their way to the outside.
-There they discover a beautiful, virtually uninhabited world.
-Logan realizes that he must return to the dome to tell them what ...Written by
+It's 2274, and on the surface, it all seems to be an idyllic society.
+Living in a city within an enclosed dome, there is little or no work for humans to perform, and inhabitants are free to pursue all of the pleasures of life.
+There is one catch however: your life is limited and when you reach thirty, it is terminated in a quasi-religious ceremony known as "carrousel".
+Some, known as "runners", try to escape their fate when the time comes, and it's the job of Sandmen to track them down and kill them.
+Logan (Michael York) is such a man, and with several years before his own termination date, thinks nothing of the job he does.
+Soon after meeting a young woman, Jessica-6 (Jenny Agutter), he is ordered to become a runner and infiltrate a community outside the dome known as "Sanctuary" and to destroy it.
+Pursued by his friend Francis (Richard Jordan), also a Sandman, Logan and Jessica find their way to the outside.
+There, they discover a beautiful, virtually uninhabited world.
+Logan ...Written by

 [tapping on a glass window of maternity room]

 Logan, you are here.
 I couldn't believe it when they told me.
 What are you doing?

 Logan 6.
 Well it's not everyday that they authorize a new sandman.
 I tell you Francis,

 Well maybe, maybe not.
 What does it matter?
 Anyway, he isn't yours anymore.

 All right, you want me to wake him?

 [bangs loudly on the glass with his baton]

 US network airings remove all but a split-second shot of Box's frozen victims, rendering the sequence unintelligible.
 See more »